arm61/pylj/docs/source/visualisation.rst

     from pylj.sample import Viewer, CellPane, TemperaturePane

-    viewer = Viewer(system, [CellPane(), TemperaturePane()])
+    viewer = Viewer(simulation, [CellPane(), TemperaturePane()])

 To plot a new quantity, write a pane.
-This one plots the x velocity of the first particle against time:
+This one plots the x velocity of the first particle against time; it reads velocities and a time, which only a molecular dynamics simulation has, so it sets :code:`needs_md` and the viewer refuses a Monte Carlo simulation with a message rather than an :code:`AttributeError`:

 .. code-block:: python

     from pylj.sample import Pane, Viewer, CellPane

     class FirstParticlePane(Pane):
+        needs_md = True

         def __init__(self):
             self.times = []
             self.velocities = []

-        def setup(self, ax, system):
+        def setup(self, ax, simulation):
             ax.plot([], [])
             ax.set_xlabel("Time/s")
             ax.set_ylabel("x velocity/m s$^{-1}$")

-        def update(self, ax, system):
+        def update(self, ax, simulation):
-            self.times.append(system.time)
-            self.velocities.append(system.particles["xvelocity"][0])
+            self.times.append(simulation.time)
+            self.velocities.append(simulation.configuration.velocity[0, 0])
             ax.lines[0].set_data(self.times, self.velocities)
             ax.relim()
             ax.autoscale_view()

-    viewer = Viewer(system, [CellPane(), FirstParticlePane()])
+    viewer = Viewer(simulation, [CellPane(), FirstParticlePane()])

-A pane that needs a quantity sampled by the simulation itself, rather than one it can compute from the particles, needs that quantity added to :code:`System` and recorded in the :code:`sample` function of the engine in use.
+A pane that needs a quantity sampled by the simulation itself, rather than one it can compute from the configuration, needs that quantity added to the simulation class and recorded in its :code:`sample` method.